mamurak/os-mlops/manifests/argo-workflows-integration/Readme.md

 | enhanced multi-tenancy by separating controller instances by namespace | |

 Notes:
 1. Each namespace with Data Science Pipelines hosts seven application pods (including the workflow controller) with a total resource request of about 1.3 CPU and 3.3 GB RAM, see Appendix 1.
 As described in Appendix 1, the application deployments can be pruned to achieve a total resource request of about 0.4 CPU and 1.2 GB RAM.
 Subtracting the resource footprint of the workflow controller, we arrive at an unused resource overhead of about 0.3 CPU and 768 MB RAM.
+A workaround for completely removing the resource overhead is described in Appendix 3.
 2. S3-compliant object storage is a dependency of Data Science Pipelines, for which various object storage solutions like AWS S3 or self-managed options such as Ceph S3, or Minio can be used.
 This object storage is used for storing artifacts produced by OpenShift AI-native pipelines.
 If the workflow controller within Data Science Pipelines is used directly, artifact tracking is skipped and the S3 storage provider is not consuming resources above its baseline.

 ## Appendix